San Francisco Peninsula Press Club By-Laws

 Meetings and Elections

-Meetings: An annual membership meeting shall be held in September of each calendar year on a day, hour and place to be determined by the Board of Directors.
+Section 1.
+Meetings: An annual membership meeting shall be held each calendar year on a day, hour and place to be determined by the Board of Directors.
+This meeting and subsequent voting can be conducted by digital or other electronic means.
 Any issues before the general membership shall be presented at such meeting and may be voted upon by active members in good standing.
 No member in good standing shall vote or act by proxy.
 A majority of votes by members present shall determine the issue.
-The general membership shall be notified by mail not less than 15 or more than 45 days in advance, in writing of the day, time and place of the general meeting of the membership.
+The general membership shall be notified by email at least seven (7) days in advance of the day, time and place of the general meeting of the membership.
 Any member in good standing may attend any meeting of the Board.
+Candidates for the board of directors will be reviewed by the directors for consideration of an endorsement by majority vote.
+Each candidate will submit an essay of no more than 150 words before board consideration that confirms their background is appropriate as outlined in Article III Active Members points 1 through 5.
+The essay must include a statement detailing why the candidate wishes to serve on the board and what resources they have that may be useful to Club activities.

-The Secretary shall be responsible for the preparation of ballots to be mailed with a self-addressed envelop to all members eligible to vote, not less than 15 or more than 45 days prior to the election.
+Section 3.
+The Secretary shall be responsible for the preparation of ballots to be emailed to all members eligible to vote seven (7) days prior to the election.
 Space for write-in candidates shall be provided on the ballots.
+Ballots can be returned via email or in person at the annual meeting.
 The date of the deadline for return of ballots shall be included on the ballots.
-Ballots postmarked by midnight on the date of the deadline shall be valid.

-Members of the Nominating Committee shall serve as Tellers of the Election.
-They shall receive and tabulate the vote and make their report on the election to the Board of Directors at the next meeting of the Board.
-The general membership shall be informed of the election outcome in writing within 60 days following the election.
-Publication in the PPC newsletter may serve as notification in writing.
+Section 4.
+The Secretary shall serve as the teller of the election.
+The Secretary shall receive and tabulate the vote and make a report on the election to the Board of Directors via email the day following the election.
+The general membership shall be informed of the election results via email seven (7) days following the election.
+Publication on the Club’s website shall serve as notification in writing.

-The term of each office shall begin at the first meeting of the Board following the election with an installation of newly elected Officers and Board members.
-Newly elected Officers and Board members shall remain in office under the terms of Article IV.
+Section 5.
+The term of each office shall begin at the first meeting of the Board following the election with an installation of newly-elected Officers and Board members.
+Newly-elected Officers and Board members shall remain in office under the terms of Article IV.

-Nothing in these By-laws shall be construed to limit membership, eligibility to hold office, or participate in any of the Club’s activities on the basis of race, creed, color, national origin or sex.
+Section 1.
+Nothing in these By-Laws shall be construed to limit membership, eligibility to hold office, or participate in any of the Club’s activities on the basis of race, creed, color, national origin, or sexual orientation.

 Amendments.
 No part of these By-Laws shall be replaced or amended without written submission to the Board of Directors and ratification by a majority of members in good standing attending a general membership meeting.

-*Name changed from “Peninsula Press Club” to “San Francisco Pensinsula Press Club” by board vote on July 18, 2007
+Name changed from “Peninsula Press Club” to “San Francisco Peninsula Press Club” by board vote on July 18, 2007